Dooders/Dooders/docs/diary.md

 ---

+## 2022-12-23 Foresight, Perception, and Perspective

+I've been thinking over a few future ideas that I want look into at some point.
+Thinking about how the Dooder interacts in the simulation.

+First is Foresight.
+Adding functionality that allows a Dooder to use past experience to predict the future.
+This would be a way to improve the Dooder's ability to make decisions.
+It would also be a way to improve the Dooder's ability to learn.

+Second is Perception.
+Adding functionality that allows a Dooder to perceive the environment.
+Essentially, it's how much data (Information) the Dooder can "consume" from the environment.
+There is a lot of data and noise, so a Dooder can only perceive a small amount of it.
+But that amount can grow.

+The third is Perspective.
+Perspective would work like a lense.
+The particular perception influences how a Dooder evaluates it's perception.
+So, information the Dooder collects can be evaluated differently based on a "perspective"; that I still need to work out.
+Perspective would be influence by a whole host of factors.

 ## 2022-12-19 BaseStats

 Created the BaseStats class to better manage agent creation and creation of necessary attributes.
 I've worked out what I want at the individual Dooder level, next will be simulation level, then society level.